top of page

 Minted cucumbers and strawberry stacks (Kheera kachumbar)

-I have done a number of salads this year with strawberries but I also wanted to top it off with the wonderful Indian-influenced salad.
+I have made several strawberry salads this year, but I wanted to top them off with this wonderful Indian-influenced salad.

-A kachumbar is the term used for an Indian salad, usually one with tomatoes, onions and lime juice as the basic components.
-However, with todays more contemporary and fusion Indian cuisine, the definition has been broadened to include any Indian salad.
-Kachumbars are served along with the main course as a side condiment, to enhance the flavors of the main dishes.
-However, I would also serve this salad alone as a simple salad course as the flavors are so distinct and wonderful, or as a small palate cleanser between courses.
+A kachumbar is the term used for an Indian salad with tomatoes, onions, and lime juice as the basic components.
+However, with today's more contemporary and fusion Indian cuisine, the definition has been broadened to include any Indian salad.
+Kachumbars are served along with the main course as a side condiment to enhance the flavours of the main dishes.
+However, I would also serve this salad alone as a simple salad course, as the flavours are so distinct and wonderful, or as a small palate cleanser between courses.

-This is a very simple salad, just an assembly job in reality, but the visuals and flavors are wonderful.
-The crunchy cucumbers are complimented by the sweet-tart strawberries and the hint of chili adds that last pop of flavor.
-This is also that perfect salad for the hot days of summer, light, cool and refreshing.
+This is a very simple salad—just an assembly job in reality—but the visuals and flavors are wonderful.
+The crunchy cucumbers are complimented by the sweet-tart strawberries, and the hint of chilli adds that last pop of flavour.
+This is also the perfect salad for the hot days of summer—light, cool, and refreshing.
 I also gave this recipe an alternate contemporary look by stacking the strawberries on top of the cucumbers.

 Yamuna Devi's cookbook is probably the first cookbook I bought when I moved to the US 30 years ago for my Ph.D.
-Over the years, I have cooked almost half the recipes, it is the cookbook that taught me technique, flavor profiles and always gave me a wonderful meal.
-This vegetarian cookbook is essential on any shelf, it is the bible of Indian vegetarian cuisine.
+Over the years, I have cooked almost half the recipes.
+It is the cookbook that taught me technique and flavour profiles and always gave me a wonderful meal.
+This vegetarian cookbook is essential on any shelf; it is the bible of Indian vegetarian cuisine.

 For more recipes from this amazing cookbook, click here.